Csun1992/SVM-stock-return-prediction/README.md

 # Project Purpose
+This is the first step in building a full-fledged recommendation system which manages the allocation of assets of customers based on their risk tolerance, and the profitability of the investments etc.

-We predict stock price moving direction with K-means clustering and support vector machine
+In this repository we predict stock price moving direction with K-means clustering and support vector machine

 # Dependencies
 - Numpy